mikolajkania/genetic-ranker/README.md

 elasticsearch
 pysolr</pre>

-You should check their licenses and decide wheter you can use it your software.
+You should check their licenses and decide whether you want use them in your software.
+Genetic algorithm is implemented using [deap framework](https://github.com/DEAP/deap).

 ## Closing notes